Five Ten Kestrel Lace Review

 Value

-The Kestrel Lace isn't the least expensive shoe we tested, but we feel that it is a good value to the consumer looking for a burly all-mountain or enduro shoe with great power transfer, traction, and walkability.
+The Kestrel Lace isn't the least expensive shoe we tested, but we feel that it is a good value to the consumer looking for a burly all-mountain or enduro shoe with good power transfer, traction, and walkability.

 Conclusion

-The Kestrel Lace is a well made, durable, versatile, and high-performance clipless mountain bike shoe from one of the most popular brands in the business.
+The Kestrel Lace is a well-made, durable, versatile, and high-performance clipless mountain bike shoe from one of the most popular brands in the business.
 We feel this is a great option for the all-mountain and enduro market that offers excellent power transfer, traction, walkability, and foot protection, albeit in a slightly heavier weight package.